Welcome to Lower Mississippi River Fisheries Coordination Office

 Services provided to:

-- Project leader serves as coordinator for the Lower Mississippi River Conservation Committee (LMRCC); LMRCC is an organization of twelve State conservation and environmental quality agencies charged with natural resource management in the Lower Mississippi Alluvial Valley; cooperators include Federal/state agencies, private entities, industry and grant-making organizations.
+- Project leader serves as coordinator for the Lower Mississippi River Conservation Committee (LMRCC); LMRCC is an organization of twelve state conservation and environmental quality agencies charged with natural resource management in the Lower Mississippi Alluvial Valley; cooperators include federal/state agencies, private entities, industry and grant-making organizations.

 - Development of an Aquatic Resource Management Plan to restore natural resources in the 2.7 million-acre, leveed floodplain of the Lower Mississippi River.
+To date over 100 miles of secondary channel habitat along the Lower Mississippi River has been rehabilitated.

 - Provide long-term economic, environmental, and public recreation benefits to the region by cooperatively addressing aquatic resource management issues.